 Treatment of corneal ectasia depends on the exact disease and the condition of the individual patient including contact lenses, corneal collagen cross-linking, PVR PROSE Treatment and corneal transplant.

 PVR PROSE TREATMENT for Corneal Ectasia

-PVR PROSE Treatment (prosthetic replacement of the ocular surface ecosystem) uses fabricated and custom designed prosthetic devices depending upon individual cases.
-They are helpful in restoring vision, supporting in corneal healing and improving overall quality of life of complex corneal diseases patients.
+PVR PROSE Treatment (prosthetic replacement of the ocular surface ecosystem) uses fabricated and custom-designed prosthetic devices depending upon individual cases.
+They are helpful in restoring vision, supporting in corneal healing and improving the overall quality of life of complex corneal diseases patients.

 PVR PROSE Treatment can help patients avoid penetrating keratoplasty for corneal ectasia management and also useful for patients who can’t wear conventional contact lenses.